Skip to content

 FOLKESTONE

-Amid the dynamic features at this year’s Edinburgh International Film Festival (EIFF), Misper stands out as a bold and affecting debut — a darkly funny, slow-burning mystery set in the quietly collapsing world of a dying seaside hotel.
+Misper, winner of Best UK Feature at Manchester Film Festival, builds on the momentum of its selection at last year’s Edinburgh International Film Festival, where it was well received.
+A bold and affecting debut, the film is a darkly funny, slow-burning mystery set within the quietly collapsing world of a fading seaside hotel.

 Directed by Harry Sherriff, Misper avoids the clichés of typical crime stories.
 Instead of chasing clues or focusing on police or family, it zooms in on the emotional ripple effects of a colleague’s disappearance — and what happens to those left behind in the margins.